rishav4101/Mailkat/README.md

 ## Mail Features
 ### Send mail via campaign:
+Create a campaign to form a set of recipients to schedule mail to and reuse it whenever needed!
 * Subject
 * Schedule Selector (type of schedule and timings)
 * Mail Body